 Without a doubt, one of the most commonly filed claims drivers make with their auto insurance companies are fender benders.
-These are minor accidents that results in minimal damage to a vehicle, and no injuries.
+These are minor accidents that result in minimal damage to a vehicle and no injuries.
 Unfortunately, while these types of claims are common and usually don’t cost an auto insurance provider a lot, they can end up making your premiums go up.
 This is especially true if you file several claims in a short period of time.

-If the damage is minor, instead of filling a claim, you might want to consider paying for the repairs yourself.
+If the damage is minor, instead of filing a claim, you might want to consider paying for the repairs yourself.
 Why? – Because the damages might not be enough for your insurance to actually kick in.
 Additionally, if you file a claim, as we mentioned, your premiums could increase.
 Higher premiums may end up costing you more than repairing a few dents and scratches.

 If you carry comprehensive insurance, a damaged windshield may be covered.
 If the glass can be repaired, your insurance provider may waive the deductible.
 But, if the windshield can’t be repaired and has to be replaced, the deductible will be applied, and the cost can be extensive.

-Vandalism is another claim that drivers’ often make with their auto insurance providers.
+Vandalism is another claim that drivers often make with their auto insurance providers.
 If your vehicle is broken into, spray painted, keyed, smashed with a baseball bat, or vandalized in any other way and you have comprehensive insurance, your provider will cover this type of claim.
 However, do note that you will be responsible for paying the deductible before your insurance kicks in and covers the cost of repairs.
 Additionally, the more claims you make, the higher your premiums will be.
 Therefore, if the damage is minor, you might want to consider fixing it yourself instead of filing a claim.

 Storms can cause extensive damage to a vehicle.
-Hail stones and flooding are of particular concern.
+Hailstones and flooding are of particular concern.
 In fact, the damage from hail and floods can be so severe that a vehicle could end up being totaled.
 If you live in an area where storms damaging storms are a frequent occurrence, make sure you take extra precautions to protect your car so you can avoid filing a claim.

-Accidents involving collisions that do not involve another vehicle, but rather another object, are among the most commonly filed claims that motorists file with their auto insurance providers.
+Accidents involving collisions that do not involve another vehicle but rather another object are among the most commonly filed claims that motorists file with their auto insurance providers.
 These types of accidents can include run-ins with street lamps, fence posts, and mailboxes, for example.

 Believe it or not, single-vehicle collisions can cause extensive damage and severe injuries.
-Make sure that you always heed caution and pay attention to the rules of the road when you’re behind the wheel.
+Ensure that you always heed caution and pay attention to the rules of the road when you’re behind the wheel.
 Also, avoid driving in inclement weather, as single-car accidents often occur during bad weather, such as snow, ice, sleet, or downpours.

 Whiplash occurs when the neck is jerked forward in a quick motion, straining the muscles and even damaging the ligaments.
 This type of injury often occurs during rear-end collisions, but any other type of accident can result in whiplash.

-This type of injury can be minor or severe, and necessitates medical care.
+This type of injury can be minor or severe and necessitates medical care.
 Since it is such a common accident-related injury, many drivers file this type of claim.